 We also enjoyed worshiping together as a family in several different United Methodist congregations in Pennsylvania, Tennessee, and Virginia.
 We are grateful for these rare opportunities to worship together.
 They were also opportunities to observe and learn from other churches.

 My primary learning during the sabbatical can be stated this way …

 Create space for what matters most!

-In the near future, I plan to post some reviews and reflections on the books I read during sabbatical.
-As expected, I didn’t make it through all twelve books on my list, but I got through seven of them, and will continue reading the others!
+In the future, I hope to post some reviews and reflections on the books I read during sabbatical.
+As expected, I didn’t make it through all twelve books on my list, but I got through seven of them, and will continue reading the others.